doj/few/README.md

 ### Replace Display Filter Regular Expressions

-Replace Display Filter change the way the lines are displayed.
+A _Replace Display Filter_ changes the way the lines are displayed.
 They take the form of a perl regular expression substitute:

 /regex/replace/flags